unslothai/hyperlearn/README.md

 * **NVIDIA**: Raschka et al. RAPIDS: Machine Learning in Python: Main developments and technology trends in data science, machine learning, and artificial intelligence https://arxiv.org/abs/2002.04803 _(Incorporated Hyperlearn methods into NVIDIA RAPIDS TSNE)_

 ----
-<h3> Hyperlearn's methods and algorithms have been incorporated into 5 organizations and repositories! </h3>
+<h3> Hyperlearn's methods and algorithms have been incorporated into more than 5 organizations and repositories! </h3>

 ```diff
 + Facebook's Pytorch, Scipy, Cupy, NVIDIA, UNSW